itsstatsofficer/forza-horizon-4-wheelspins/README.md

 For the average value of the wheelspin outcomes, the answer is more nuanced.
-The chart below splits between the credit rewards and the cars.
+The chart below splits between the value of credit rewards and the value of cars.

 ![Evolution of the average prize value as cosmetics are removed from the prize pool](cosmetics-evolution-value.png)

-The credit rewards sooms to be trending downwards.
+The credit rewards seems to be trending downwards.
 This trend is actually slightly masked by two outliers in the 600 and 700 wheelspins marks (corresponding, respectively, to wheelspins 501 to 600,